Langley Research Center

 One can't miss the newly constructed, modern Administrative Office Building (AOB1) that's just past the main gate.
 Constructed in less than two years, this efficient, environmentally friendly building serves as LaRC's Headquarters and is home to about 260 people from six organizations.
 It is also just the first phase of New Town as we revitalize the entire Center.

 Just around the corner from the new building can be seen one of the most visible changes to our center, both from inside as well as outside the gates, and that's the demolition of the 16-Foot Transonic Tunnel which has been an integral part of our Center for 70 years.
 Out of sight for most people on center, but in the hearts of many current and former employees, is the 80-year-old 30 X 60 Full Scale Tunnel on the east side.
-Demolition of this wind tunnel, as well as the two adjacent 8-foot tunnels, the 8-Foot High Speed Tunnel, and the 8-Foot Transonic Pressure Tunnel was recently completed.
-Enough can't be said about these wind tunnels, some of the most historically significant in our nation, or to the impacts made by the people who worked there during their combined 150 years of service.
+Demolition of this wind tunnel, as well as the two adjacent 8-foot tunnels, the 8-Foot High Speed Tunnel, and the 8-Foot Transonic Pressure Tunnel was completed in 2011.
+Also on LaRC's east side, the Low Turbulence Pressure Tunnel was demolished in 2014.
+Enough can't be said about these wind tunnels, some of the most historically significant in our nation, or to the impacts made by the people who worked there during their combined 200+ years of service.

 Demolition of three additional buildings began in 2011 to make way for the second phase of New Town, which is construction of an Integrated Engineering Support Building (IESB).
 Demolition of Building 1149, Building 1152 and Building 1153 was completed in February 2012.
 Construction of the IESB is underway and completion is planned for the summer of 2013.
 Other recent demolitions include the Jet Exit Facility and the Helicopter Test Tower.